Myles Connolly: Biography

 Connolly eventually befriended director Frank Capra at a cast and crew party for Ladies of Leisure (1930) after actor Alan Roscoe invited Connolly to tag along with him to the event.
 Capra followed Roscoe's lead in describing the writer/producer from Boston as "a hulking, 230-pound, six-three, black-haired, blue-eyed gum-chewing Irishman with the mien of a dyspeptic water buffalo".
 Connolly ultimately became godfather to Capra's three children.
 Writer Sam Fuller described Connolly as a "wonderful man".

 Though Connolly chided Capra for turning out frivolities when he thought Capra could produce thought provoking pieces, Connolly did not necessarily follow his own advice.
-He produced numerous pieces of escapist entertainment such as the Tarzan pictures of the 1940s.
+He produced numerous pieces of escapist entertainment, such as the Tarzan pictures of the 1940s.

 Myles Connolly helped write and produce over forty films.
 His last screenwriting credit was MGM's musical biography of Hans Christian Andersen with Danny Kaye (1952).

 Connolly died following complications from open-heart surgery at St. John's Hospital in Santa Monica, California in 1964 at the age of 66 years.
-He is buried at Holy Cross Cemetery in Culver City, California.